berenslab/MorphoPy/README.md

 - segment lengths
 - path length to soma
 - radial distance

-Changing the Code

-### Morphometric distributions
-These features are not (yet) available via the command line tool.
-Frequency histograms or Gaussian kernel density estimates can be queried for all single value statistics using the methods `get_histogram(key)` or `get_kde_distribution(key)`.
-If you provide a distance measure (e.g. branch order, path distance from soma or radial distance) the returned distribution will be two-dimensional and allows to investigate a features' development across space.

 ### Persistence
 changing distance function.
 Adding a distance function